deepratna-awale/CivitAI-DownloadLink-Extractor/README.md

 - Once the Debug Browser starts (You cant really tell it's in debug mode)
   - The script will automatically navigate to user account (to check if you are logged in).
   - If you are logged in it will navigate to your download history automatically.
   - It will scroll down to the bottom of the page (PLEASE DO NOT minimize, mouse click, or use the keyboard; the script WILL FAIL!
-Unfortunately, there is no particular way around this).
+Unfortunately, I couldn't find any way around this).

 ![Chrome Tutorial](https://github.com/deepratnaawale/CivitAI-DownloadLink-Extractor/blob/main/tutorial_gif.gif)